 - Housing Benefit

-If you're already receiving one of the six benefits above, you don't need to do anything, but if your circumstances change you may have to make a claim.
+If you're already receiving one of these six benefits, you don't need to do anything, but if your circumstances change you may have to make a claim for Universal Credit.

 Before you start making a claim make sure you've got the following to hand: